-- 2. Phase 2: - 2.3 Six-month assessment of the launch of action plans at the regional level (considering an adaptive management approach, as needed)
+• Six-month assessment of the launch of action plans at the regional level (considering an adaptive management approach, as needed)

-Favorable and constant trends in the conservation status of all species of regional interest agreed to under Phase 1 (outcome 1.2, above) and their habitats.
-This is expected to result from the long-term implementation (and further improvement) of the action plans produced in Phase 2 (outcomes 2.1 and 2.2).
+Favorable and constant trends in the conservation status of all species of regional interest agreed to under Phase 1 and their habitats.
+This is expected to result from the long-term implementation (and further improvement) of the action plans produced in Phase 2.

-The project addresses the long-term improvement of: the conservation status of species of regional interest; their habitats; and the fair and equitable sharing of benefits of their value and chains of production among the key stakeholders (in particular, indigenous and local communities).
+The project addresses the long-term improvement of: the conservation status of species of regional interest; their habitats; and the fair and equitable sharing of benefits of their value and production chains among the key stakeholders (in particular, indigenous and local communities).